obestwalter/i3configger/README.md

 * build config as one shot script or watch for changes
 * Send messages to watching i3configger process
 * If `i3 -C fails` with the newly rendered config, the old config will be kept, no harm done

+## Installation

+**Note** the code is Python 3.6 only.
+I want to play with the new toys :)

+`i3configger` is released on [the Python Package Index](https://pypi.org/project/i3configger/).
+The standard installation method is:

+    $ pip install i3configger

 ## Getting started